-- 6. The second proviso to sub-regulation (1) of regulation 6 of the regulations (ibid) read with clauses (b) and (e) of sub-section (1) of section 86 of the Act, empowers the Commission to review or modify the PPA or class of PPAs, where after the approval of the PPA there is change in- - (a) statutory laws; - (b) rules; or - (c) State Government Policy. - 7.
-Pursuant to the provisions of regulation 6 of the said regulations, referred to in the proceeding paras, the Himachal Pradesh Electricity Regulatory (hereinafter referred as "the Commission")Commission, issued an Order dated 18th Dec., 2007, determining the general tariff, for Small Hydro Projects, not exceeding 5 MW capacity, (hereinafter referred as the "SHP Order"), relating to purchase of power generated by the Small Hydro Projects in the State of Himachal Pradesh, and the allied issues linked with non-conventional energy sources based on generation and co-generation.
-The said SHP Order fixes the rate of Rs, 2.87/Kwh, which is applicable to future agreements and to the existing agreements, approved by the Commission in and after the year 2006 with the specific clause that the tariff and other terms and conditions of the PPA shall be subject to the provisions of the Commission's regulations on the power procurement from renewable sources and co-generation by the distribution licensees. - 8.
-Being aggrieved by the SHP Order dated 18th Dec., 2007, a number of Independent Power Producers, including the petitioner in this case, moved petitions for upward revision of the generalized tariff of Rs.
+6. The second proviso to sub-regulation (1) of regulation 6 of the regulations (ibid), read with clauses (b) and (e) of sub-section (1) of section 86 of the Act, empowers the Commission to review or modify the PPA or class of PPAs, where after the approval of the PPA there is change in-

+- (a) statutory laws;

+- (b) rules; or

+- (c) State Government Policy.

+7. Pursuant to the provisions of regulation 6 of the said regulations, referred to in the preceding paras, the Himachal Pradesh Electricity Regulatory Commission (hereinafter referred as "the Commission") issued an Order dated 18th Dec., 2007, determining the general tariff, for Small Hydro Projects, not exceeding 5 MW capacity, (hereinafter referred as the "SHP Order"), relating to purchase of power generated by the Small Hydro Projects in the State of Himachal Pradesh, and the allied issues linked with non-conventional energy sources based on generation and co-generation.
+The said SHP Order fixes the rate of Rs, 2.87/Kwh, which is applicable to future agreements and to the existing agreements, approved by the Commission in and after the year 2006, with the specific clause that the tariff and other terms and conditions of the PPA shall be subject to the provisions of the

+Commissions' regulations on power procurement for renewable sources and co-generation by the distribution licensees.

+8. Being aggrieved by the SHP Order dated 18th Dec., 2007, a number of Independent Power Producers, including the petitioner in this case, moved petitions for upward revision of the generalized tariff of Rs.
 2.87/Kwh, mainly on the ground of inflation of construction cost, requirement of mandatory release of 15% water discharge, levy of forest charges, w.e.f.
 30th Oct., 2002, revision of fisheries charges w.e.f.
-30.4.2007 and levy of Local Area

-Development charges, referred in Hydro Policy of Himachal Pradesh, 2006.
+30.4.2007 and levy of Local Area Development charges, referred in Hydro Policy of Himachal Pradesh, 2006.
 As all the above mentioned petitions arose out of the same SHP Order dated 18th December, 2007 and similar issues were involved, the Commission clubbed the said petitions for consideration and disposal of the generic common issues involved therein; as under i.e. to say:-

 - (I) Whether the Commission has power and jurisdiction to re-open the once approved Power Procurement Agreements (PPAs) voluntarily entered into by the IPPs with the HPSEB?
-If so, to what extent? - (II) Whether the State Government is the essential party in the proceedings for revising the concluded contracts referred to in issue No.1? - (III) Whether the agreements executed with a party having dominance over the other party to the agreement can be vitiated as void for being executed without free consent and under duress? - (IV) Whether each petition needs to be dealt with on merits separately? - 9.
-After due consideration of the submissions made, documents produced and arguments advanced by the respective learned Counsels on behalf of the petitioners, the Commission vide its Order dated 29th Oct., 2009, concluded that:- - (i) the Commission has the power to re-open the concluded PPAs for the purpose of incentivising the generation from non-conventional energy projects, within the framework of the Act and the regulations framed thereunder (as spelt out in para 30 of the said Order); - (ii) policy formulation is the prerogative of the State Government.
-By virtue of the provisions of section 108 of the Act, in the discharge of its functions, the State Commission is to be guided by such directions in the matters of policy involving public interest as the State Government may give to it.
-The Implementation Agreements and Power Procurement Agreements, which are based on the State Govt.
-Hydro Policies, are the key documents.
-Even though the State Electricity
+If so, to what extent? - (II) Whether the State Government is the essential party in the proceedings for revising the concluded contracts referred to in issue No.1? - (III) Whether the agreements executed with a party having dominance over the other party to the agreement can be vitiated as void for being executed without free consent and under duress? - (IV) Whether each petition needs to be dealt with on merits separately?

+9. After due consideration of the submissions made, documents produced and arguments advanced by the respective learned Counsels on behalf of the petitioners, the Commission vide its Order dated 29th Oct., 2009, concluded that:- projects, within the framework of the Act and the regulations framed thereunder (as spelt out in para 30 of the said Order);